microservices-demo/microservices-demo/deploy/aws-ecs/README.md

 This flow is based on the Weaveworks guide ["The Fastest Path to Docker on ECS: Microservice Deployment on Amazon EC2 Container Service with Weave Net"](https://www.weave.works/guides/service-discovery-and-load-balancing-with-weave-on-amazon-ecs-2/).
 The guide is accompanied by a sample project with installation scripts, found at [github.com/weaveworks/guides/aws-ecs](https://github.com/weaveworks/guides/tree/master/aws-ecs).

-The `setup.sh` and `cleanup.sh` scripts were taken from that repository and modified for the weaveDemo application.
+The `setup.sh` and `cleanup.sh` scripts were taken from that repository and modified for the microservice demo application.
 This involved several steps, as detailed below.

 #### AWS ECS Task Definitions